harvardnlp/botnet-detection/README.md

 #### Note

-We also provide labels on the edges under the name `edge_y`, which can be used for the complete botnet community recovery task.
+We also provide labels on the edges under the name `edge_y`, which can be used for the complete botnet community recovery task, or for interpretation matters.

 ## Citing